prechelt/pomalevi/README.md

-You can now "File⟶Save as" this file, select file format "Windows Media Video (*.wmv)", and so create a `demo.wmv` file with you can use as the `input.wmv` in the subsequent examples.
+You can now "File⟶Save as" this file, select file format "Windows Media Video (*.wmv)", and so create a `demo.wmv` file with you can use as the `myslides.wmv` in the subsequent examples.

 ### Very basic use: Compression only

-`pomalevi.py input.wmv output_dirname`
+`pomalevi.py mydir/myslides.wmv`

-The output is a directory with several files.
+The output is a directory `mydir/myslides/` with several files.
-You can either use `output_dirname/v.html` to get the pomalevi player or just the video itself: `output_dirname/v1.mp4`.
+You can either use `mydir/myslides/index.html` to get the pomalevi player or just the video itself: `mydir/myslides/v1.mp4`.

 ### Inserting stops: `-stop-at`

-- In Powerpoint, choose a unique graphic or text string that will appear in your video to indicate to pomalevi where to insert a stop.
+- In Powerpoint, choose a **unique graphic** or text string that will appear in your video to indicate to pomalevi where to insert a stop.
 - For instance, I use "Insert⟶Icons⟶Business"
   pick the two people with the question mark (I have PowerPoint 2019), keep the default size, fill the icon with my highlight color (dark red), and put it in the lower left corner of my slide.
-  (Any corner can be made to work, other places make things more difficult.)
+  (Any corner can be made to work easily, other places are possible if needed.)
-- You could in principle also use the string "STOP!" in a suitably unique font and size or whatever other fixed-and-unique visual element you like.
+- You could in principle also use the string "STOP!" or whatever other fixed-and-unique visual element you like.
-  Just make sure it never appears anywhere where you do _not_ want a stop.
-- Insert an Entrance animation for the logo at the appropriate moment, perhaps insert an Exit animation shortly thereafter.
+- Insert an **Entrance animation** for the logo at the appropriate moment, perhaps insert an Exit animation shortly thereafter.
   Only the entrance moment is relevant; it is the stop moment.
   Note that the player is not capable of stopping at _exactly_ this moment;
-  expect a tolerance of +0.25 seconds.
+  expect a tolerance of +0.25 seconds (0.5 seconds for Firefox).
 - Export the video from PowerPoint.
-  Play it at original scale.
+  Play it at original scale (that is, size 100%).
   Stop it when the logo is visible.
-  Make a rectangular-area screenshot of only the logo.
+  Make a rectangular-area **screenshot** of only the logo.
   Store it as PNG, e.g. `stoplogo.png`.
 - Here is what the result looks like in my case:
   <img src="img/stoplogo.png" alt="Example pomalevi stop logo">
-- pomalevi makes a pixel-by-pixel search for this image and expects a match of at least 80%, so beware of non-rectangular or transparent logos if your background is not plain white.
+- pomalevi makes a pixel-by-pixel search for this image and expects a match of at least 80%, so beware of non-rectangular or transparent logos if the slide background is not always the same.
+  See also section "Caveats" below.
 - Now produce the video with pomalevi:
-  `pomalevi.py --stop-at ll:stoplogo.png input.wmv outputdir`
+  `pomalevi.py --stop-at ll:stoplogo.png mydir/myslides.wmv`
-  (`ll` stands for "lower left")
+  (`ll` stands for **"lower left"**)
 - Searching for a stoplogo is a slooow process if done over the whole image.
   Therefore, pomalevi expects the logo to be in one of the four corners of the slide: one of `ul`, `ur`, `ll`, `lr`